FueledBySlurm/averyquest/README.md

 brew filter used to get hoppy beers in the tap room uses this filter in conjunction with a beers ABV to reward "hop" bonus collect more hops to make Hop John jump higher

+####Avery Beer Logos
+Beer logos were downloaded via the "Brand Assets" link on the Avery Brewing website.
+It leads to the following site: https://brandfolder.com/averybrewing/brand